AwesomeTickets/service-server/README.md

 # Tickets-Server

-Server of a movie tickets system powered by Thymeleaf & Spring.
+Server of a movie tickets system powered by Spring & Thymeleaf.

 ## Build & Run